archaeron/PHPLinq/README.markdown

 PHPLinq
 =======

-Technically this isnt a real Language Integrated Query, but it tries to emulate the excellent C# LINQ library.
+Technically this isn't a real Language Integrated Query, but it tries to emulate the excellent C# LINQ library.
 Still without much functionality and not tested.

 Usage